bclehmann/Batch-Shortcuts/README.md

 This was chosen to avoid issues, i.e. quotes and semicolons can be bad for connection strings, but I understand it may not be optimal for everything.
 Feel free to adjust the charset if you need.

+**Since this was written all in Batch, I strongly discourage this for encryption keys, get that from a known cryptographically secure source.**

 ## Trolling Stuff
 Admittedly, there ain't as much as I might like here, but you can type `h4x` to get a matrix sorta thing going on.
 The only difference between this command and `matrix`, is that `h4x` opens a new window.